Human Papillomavirus (HPV) Vaccination for Adults

 • Recent vaccine history.
 Inform your doctor of any vaccines received recently to avoid potential interactions

-• If you are currently unwell and are having a fever
+• If you are currently unwell and having a fever

-Wear a short-sleeved shirt or a shirt with sleeves that can easily roll up to facilitate the injection in the upper arm.
+Tip: Wear a short-sleeved top or something with sleeves that roll up easily to facilitate the injection in your upper arm.

-The vaccine is given as an injection in the upper arm.
-The vaccination schedule typically involves 2 or 3 doses, depending on the age at initial vaccination.
+The HPV vaccine is given as an injection in the upper arm.
+Depending on your age and health history, you will receive:

 • Pain, redness or swelling at the injection site